frangudek/Projekt-Praksa/README.md

 # Change when run on your device
-Path to .pkl file in camera.py and haarcascade_frontalface_default.xml has to be in working directory
+Path to .pkl file in camera.py and haarcascade_frontalface_default.xml has to be in working directory <br />